Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-mart-problemsolving-faq.md

 *   Check that connections between data sources have been defined appropriately.
 *   See [Data Mart Concepts](data-mart-concepts.md) for more information.

-## The data mart loading schedule
+## The data mart load plan
 A data mart must be scheduled to load at one ore more servers before it will be available for requests from analyses or data extracts.
-Check that a data mart schedule is defined for this data mart and that the following requirements are fulfilled:
+Check that a data mart load plan is defined for this data mart and that the following requirements are fulfilled:
-*   Check that the schedule handles the correct data mart.
+*   Check that the load plan handles the correct data mart.
-*   A node group must be assigned to this schedule.
+*   A node group must be assigned to this load plan.
 See **[Nodes and Node Groups](#nodes-and-node-groups)** below.
+*   Check that the load plans **Enabled**-flag has been set.
-*   A properly configured loading schedule must be defined.
+*   A properly configured load plan must be defined in the **Reload**-page.
-    *   Check that a proper schedule type is selected in the combo box,  and that a proper start time is set.
+    *   Check that a proper load plan is set up,  and that a proper start time is set.
-    *   Click on the button labeled **Advanced...** to verify a proper repeat pattern for the schedule.
+    *   Click on the button labeled **Advanced...** to verify a proper repeat pattern for the load plan.
-*   Make sure that the correct flags has been set for **Load Parallel, Auto Load and Enabled**.
+*   Make sure that the correct flag has been set for **Load Parallel**
+*   Use the **Auto Load**-page to set up required auto load behaviour.
-*   Check if the schedule actually has been executed by checking the **Start-** and **End Time** columns in the **Schedules** table in Genus Studio.
+*   Check if the load plan actually has been executed by checking the **Start-** and **End Time** columns in the **Load Plans** table in Genus Studio.
-    *   A more comprehensive load history may be viewed by right-clicking on a **Schedule** in the **Schedules** table and clicking **Execution History**
+    *   A more comprehensive load history may be viewed by right-clicking on a **Load Plan** in the **Load Plans** table and clicking **History**
 *   See [Loading and Scheduling](data-mart-loading.md) for more information.

+## Don't leave faulty data mart load plans running on AutoLoad
+A data mart load plan where auto load is checked will attempt to load the data mart within 2 minutes unless it has been generally disabled or is disabled by auto load disabling rules.
+If the data mart fails to load, it will make another attempt 2 minutes later.

+When the data mart fails to load, it will write the most recent content of Genus Log to the load plan's history log.
+This will allow you to  investigate why the mart would not load by rightclicking on the failed load history record and selecting "View Log...".
+If the data mart load succeeds, no extra log data will be written.

+The amount of data written in a single history-record is limited to 1 MB, but as this could potentionally happen every 2 minutes it may still amount to large volumes of data over time.
+Consequently, you should not let a failing data mart load plan stay enabled with autoload for extended periods of time.
+If you are experiencing difficulties trying to load a data mart, you should disable the load plan when you are not actively trying to solve the issue.

 ## Nodes and node groups
 For a data mart server to provide any services it must be added to the directory as a node, and added to a node group.